 Here are some hints to help you in your relationship or if you are in a relationship with a survivor:

 -This is perhaps the most important; BE PATIENT.
-Sometimes it may feel what is happening is personal, remember is not!.
+Sometimes it may feel what is happening is personal… remember is not!
 Your partner is learning to trust and might be seeing you with caution and through wounded eyes.
-They may not be seeing you, but those before you!.
+They may not be seeing you but those before you!

 -Don’t enable.
 Yes you can be patient and stand your ground.
-What you are looking for is healing; so do not enable your partner to believe that a pattern of behavior that has been damaging is the norm.
+What you are looking for is healing; do not enable your partner to believe that a pattern of behavior that has been damaging is the norm.

 -Identify where the stresses are coming from.
-Sometimes we get lost in it all and we loose sight of where it all originates.
-This happened to us!.
-Sit down and identify the problems.
-Are they your problems? or are other people or situations the cause of it?.
-Make a commitment to eliminate all external stresses, and if you can’t help that, at least commit yourselves to simply walk away and ignore anything that does not bring anything positive.
+Sometimes we get lost in it all and we lose sight of where it all originates.
+This happened to us–sit down and identify the problems.
+Are they your problems or are other people or situations the cause of it?
+Make a commitment to eliminate all external stresses and if you can’t help those, at least commit yourselves to simply walk away and ignore anything that does not contribute to your healing.

 Get the help of an experienced professional.
 Believe it or not it helps.
 Sometimes someone else can help you explore other possibilities that may have alluded you.
 Your therapist will have your best interest at heart.
 Remember you are not there to work on just one of you; you are a team.
-You are there to acknowledge your shortcomings more so than that of your partners, and to celebrate one another.
+You are there to acknowledge your shortcomings more so than that of your partners and to celebrate one another.

-You are not broken, you are not damaged, you are a soul in the process of healing; and how wonderful it is to do that with another soul who is a reflection of you!.
+You are not broken, you are not damaged, you are a soul in the process of healing and how wonderful it is to do that with another soul who is a reflection of you!